PalamarchukOleksii/CSM-labs/README.md

 ## Licensing

 This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more details.
+See the [LICENSE](LICENSE) file for details.